bamlab/react-native-project-config/packages/eslint-plugin/docs/rules/requires-accessibility-label.md

 # Enforces label when component accessible (`@bam.tech/requires-accessibility-label`)

+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 <!-- end auto-generated rule header -->

 Please describe the origin of the rule here.